 Current medical/surgical Treatments: The lack of iris can be corrected with an iris implantation surgery, although it is not yet approved by the FDA.
 Currently, iris implants are only performed in combination with a cataract procedure (see lens section below).
 An iris implant can help control the amount of light entering the eye.
 Some individuals with aniridia have been successful with the iris implant operation.
 Others have had problems associated with the implant, specifically “aniridia fibrosis.”
 Aniridia fibrosis means a fibrotic tissue forms in the anterior chamber.
 The hypothesis is that this fibrotic tissue is formed because implanted devices are near or touching immature vessels.
 Such a condition is NOT always present with implanted devices in patients; however, it certainly should be monitored.
 Should the fibrosis become present, early surgical intervention is recommended.

-2. The Cornea.
 The cornea is like the windshield of the eye.
 A normal, healthy cornea is a clear, avascular (lacking blood vessels) transparent tissue that allows light to pass through.
-Most individuals with anirdia are born with a clear, healthy corner.
+Most individuals with anirdia are born with a clear, healthy cornea.
 However, unlike the iris, the cornea is one area of the aniridic eye that degrades and causes vision to degenerate over time.

-Impact on vision: In order to understand the impact on vision, it is helpful to understand a high-level ‘biology’ of the cornea and the adjacent limbus region:
+Impact on vision: In order to understand the impact on vision, it is helpful to have a general understanding of the biology of the cornea and the adjacent limbus region:

 The limbus (see diagram) is the border of the cornea and the sclera (whites of the eye).
 The limbus region is responsible for creating stem cells that ‘refresh’ the clear epithelium of cornea (think of the epithelium as the ‘skin’ on the cornea, much like the skin on our bodies, but this skin is clear, not opaque).
 In individuals with aniridia these stem cells do not function properly.
 For some unknown reason, the mutated PAX 6 gene in people with aniridia disrupts the signal for the cornea to refresh itself.
 Over time the opaque epithelial cells and vascularization (veins) from the conjunctive begin to grow over the clear cornea and cover the cornea starting from the periphery of the cornea and working its way into the center.
 The result is that the ‘clear window’ of the cornea changes into the transparency of wax paper.